Akuli/python-tutorial/handy-stuff-strings.md

 >>>
 ```

-But that gets complicated if you have many things to add.
+But that gets complicated if we have many things to add.

 ```py
 >>> channel = '##learnpython'